amirgholami/anode/README.md

 ![ANODE](misc/comparison.png)

 ![ANODE](misc/sqnxt_rk2.png)
-Comparison of ANODE and Neural ODE using RK-2 discretization method on SqueezeNext model.
+Comparison of ANODE and [Neural ODE](https://arxiv.org/abs/1806.07366) using RK-2 discretization method on Cifar-10 using SqueezeNext model.
+ANODE converges to lower training loss and higher testing accuracy, since it computes unconditionally accurate gradients whereas the Neural ODE approach may suffer from numerical instability associated with solving forward ODE, backwards in time.
+For more details please see [this paper](https://arxiv.org/pdf/1902.10298.pdf).

 # Reference